prescottprue/generator-react-firebase/generators/app/templates/_README.md

 ## FAQ

-1. Why node `6.11.5` instead of a newer version?
+1. Why node `8` instead of a newer version?

-  [Cloud Functions runtime is still on `6.11.5`](https://cloud.google.com/functions/docs/writing/#the_cloud_functions_runtime), which is why that is what is used for the travis build version.
-This will be switched when the functions runtime is updated.
+  [Cloud Functions runtime runs on `8`](https://cloud.google.com/functions/docs/writing/#the_cloud_functions_runtime), which is why that is what is used for the travis build version.

-1. Why Yarn over node's `package-lock.json`?

-  Relates to previous question.
-Node `6.*.*` and equivalent npm didn't include lock files by default.

 1. Why `enhancers` over `containers`? - For many reasons, here are just a few:
     * separates concerns to have action/business logic move to enhancers (easier for future modularization + optimization)